Charlotte vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 24, 2021

 Middle Tennessee Stats and Trends

-- The Blue Raiders have been underdogs by 3 points or more two times this year and have not covered the spread once.
+- The Blue Raiders have yet to cover the spread this year when underdogs by 3 points or more.

-- The Blue Raiders have three giveaways this season, while the 49ers have five takeaways .
+- This year the Blue Raiders have three turnovers, two fewer than the 49ers have takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.